 On December 18, 2019, the Company entered into a securities purchase agreement, or the 2019 Purchase Agreement, with a group of institutional investors and certain members of the Board of Directors.
-Pursuant to the 2019 Purchase Agreement, the Company sold an aggregate of 37,634,883 shares of its common stock at a purchase price of \$1.46 per share, warrants to purchase an aggregate of 22,988,501 shares of common stock at a purchase price of \$0.125 per share underlying each common warrant, and pre-funded warrants to purchase an aggregate of 8,342,128 shares of common stock at a purchase price of \$1.46 per share, or the 2019 PIPE.
+Pursuant to the 2019 Purchase Agreement, the Company sold an aggregate of 37,634,883 shares of its common stock at a purchase price of \$1.46 per share, warrants to purchase an aggregate of 22,988,501 shares of common stock at a purchase price of \$0.125 per share underlying each common warrant, and pre-funded warrants to purchase an aggregate of 8,342,128 shares of common stock at a purchase price of \$1.46 per share, all with five year terms, or the 2019 PIPE.
 The closing of the 2019 PIPE occurred on December 23, 2019.
 The exercise price of the pre-funded warrants is \$0.0001 per share and the exercise price for the common warrants is \$1.46 per share.
-In the event of a certain sale of the Company, the terms of the common warrants require us to make a payment to such common warrants.
+In the event of a certain sale of the Company, the terms of the common warrants require us to make a payment to such common warrant holders based on a Black-Scholes valuation (using variables as specified in the warrants).
+This provision does not apply to the pre-funded warrants.
 Therefore, the Company is required to account for the common warrants as liabilities and record them at fair value, while the pre-funded warrants met the criteria to be classified as permanent equity.